AdobeDocs/commerce-webapi/src/pages/graphql/develop/index.md

 ## Define enumerations

 You can optionally define enumerations to help prevent input errors.
-Magento capitalizes all enumerated responses.
+Adobe Commerce and Magento Open Source capitalize all enumerated responses.
 If a value contains a dash (-), the system converts it to an underscore (_).
 This is done to maintain compliance with the GraphQL specification.

 ## Annotations